Take a Deep Breath (album)

-Take a Deep Breath is the second full-length album by Canadian band Brighton Rock.
+Take a Deep Breath is the second studio album by Canadian rock band Brighton Rock.
 The album was released in 1988.
 Take a Deep Breath is Brighton Rock's most commercially successful album, peaking at #22 on the Canadian album chart.
 The album was also certified Gold by the CRIA.
 Gerry McGhee announced on April 30, 2013 that Take a Deep Breath will be remastered by Warner Records.